tidev/titanium-docs/docs/api/titanium/ui/animation.md

 ### Android Platform Notes

 Android supports 2D matrix transformations.
-Note that the [2DMatrix.rotate](Titanium.UI.2DMatrix.rotate) method operates differently on Android.
+Note that the [Matrix2D.rotate](Titanium.UI.Matrix2D.rotate) method operates differently on Android.
 Called with a single argument, it rotates from zero to the specified angle.
 That is, it ignores any existing rotation.
 Called with two arguments, it interprets the first argument as a "from" angle and the second argument as a "to" angle.

-Android doesn't support any animation curves or easing functions.
-Animations always interpolate linearly between the start state and the end state.

 ## Examples